jamesphilbrick/personal-site/docs/blog/posts/yorkshire-three-peaks.md

 ![](../../assets/Pasted%20image%2020250526211134.png)
 /// caption
-An uninspired view of the campsite barn and through-road while I was waiting for Abbie to have wee.
+An uninspired view of the campsite barn and through-road while I was waiting for Abbie to have a wee.
 ///

 ## Day 2 - Whernside & Pen-y-Ghent